 - Dilated pupils, sensitivity to light

 Dual diagnosis treatment that successfully addresses the issues accompanying a dual diagnosis patient must work as one intervention, with each condition being thought of as part of a whole.
-The first phase of any treatment plan, however, is detoxification.
+However, the first phase of any treatment plan is detoxification.
 A dual diagnosis essentially refers to a condition in which one’s alcohol addiction plays out in tandem with another mental health disorder.

 Alcohol Withdrawal Treatment

-Long-term studies indicate that psychotherapy in conjunction with a medical detox are effective tools for treating the acute alcohol withdrawal symptoms that occur.
-At ARC, our clinical program and our cross-disciplined treatment team addresses the many facets of the addictive condition.
-At ARC the primary, operative principle is to meet the client where they are at, and from there create a personalized treatment plan that will honor them as an individual and strive to do away with assumptions based upon conventional or standardized models of clinical care.
+Long-term studies indicate that psychotherapy, in conjunction with medical detox, is an effective tool for treating the acute alcohol withdrawal symptoms that occur.
+So at ARC, our clinical program and our cross-disciplined treatment team addresses the many facets of the addictive condition.
+At ARC the primary, the operative principle is to meet the client where they are at, and from there create a personalized treatment plan that will honor them as an individual and strive to do away with assumptions based upon conventional or standardized models of clinical care.

-At ARC, a dual diagnosed client is carefully assessed by one of our physicians to determine the correct course of action to rid the person of their physical dependence on liquor.
-During and after this initial phase a comprehensive treatment plan is developed, taking into consideration all of the factors that contribute to a client’s mental health status, including family history and medical history, in addition to all relevant psychological factors.
-As such, treatment at ARC includes individual and group counseling, attending 12 Step meetings and working a 12 Step program, psychotherapy, as well as education and supplemental, alternative therapies such as nutrition and exercise.
+At ARC, a dual diagnosed client is carefully assessed by one of our physicians.
+They determine the correct course of action to rid the person of their physical dependence on liquor.
+During and after this initial phase, a comprehensive treatment plan is developed.
+It takes into consideration all of the factors that contribute to a client’s mental health status.
+For example, this may include family history, medical history, and all relevant psychological factors.
+Therefore, treatment at ARC includes individual and group counseling, attending 12 Step meetings and working a 12 Step program, psychotherapy, as well as education and supplemental, alternative therapies such as nutrition and exercise.

 Social Model Treatment

-Unique to ARC’s treatment strategies is utilizing the social aspects of the residential inpatient treatment.
-Alcoholism is in part a disease of isolation.
-The addict isolates themselves and also ends up isolating loved ones, friends, and family.
-The social component of addiction treatment is vitally important, without which treatment cannot occur.
-The group must be used to organically create an environment in which a chemically dependent person learns to express feelings, process emotions, successfully resolve conflicts, and essentially learn to develop and maintain healthy relationships that will be crucial to their long-term recovery.
+Unique to ARC’s treatment strategies, utilizing the social aspects of the residential inpatient treatment.
+Alcoholism is a disease of isolation.
+Because the addict isolates themselves, they end up isolating loved ones, friends, and family.
+Thus, the social component of addiction treatment is vitally important, without which treatment cannot occur.
+But the group must create an environment organically.
+Here a chemically dependent person learns to express feelings, process emotions, successfully resolve conflicts, and develop and maintain healthy relationships.
+All of which will be crucial to their long-term recovery.
 If successful, the social element of ARC addiction treatment services will act as a map of sorts that the client will unconsciously carry over into other aspects of their life.

-Treatment for acute alcohol withdrawal symptoms also must take into consideration the family component.
-At ARC, we offer a family therapy program.
-Family support is provided with group therapy, couples counseling, and family therapy.
 This network of support encourages and supports loved ones to be part of the client’s process of recovery.
-In turn this fosters their own growth.
+In turn, this fosters their growth.

 Advanced Holistic Alcohol Withdrawal Treatment

-As with all diseases that are chronic and debilitating, alcoholism impacts virtually every aspect of the alcoholic’s life.
-ARC’s staff, counselors, and therapists represent the best and most advanced cross-disciplined team available.
+As with all chronic and debilitating diseases, alcoholism impacts virtually every aspect of the alcoholic’s life.
+Therefore, ARC’s staff, counselors, and therapists represent the best and most advanced cross-disciplined team available.
 This is crucial for creating comprehensive, therapeutic strategies that will address all of the facets of treatment.
-No one therapeutic style is necessarily better than another.
+Since no one therapeutic style is necessarily better than another.
 Each is a piece of the whole puzzle.
-Effective treatment always requires a certain amount of latitude and flexibility with regards to clinical protocols.
+Thus, effective treatment always requires a certain amount of latitude and flexibility about clinical protocols.

-No one single therapy provides a cure.
-The most successful interventions combine different therapeutic styles in conjunction with various medications.
+However, no single therapy provides a cure.
+Also, the most successful interventions combine different therapeutic styles in conjunction with various medications.
 This is where the need to utilize an integrated approach becomes necessary.
-At ARC, acute alcohol withdrawal symptoms treatment is distinguished by the comprehensive programs created by our multi-dimensional staff.
+ARC distinguishes acute alcohol withdrawal symptoms treatment by the comprehensive programs created by our multi-dimensional staff.
 This includes aftercare programs specifically tailored to the needs of each individual.
-To get this multi-dimensional addiction treatment, all you have to do is call us at 866-256-0051.
+To get this multi-dimensional addiction treatment, all you have to do is call us at [Direct].